Invasive and Non-Invasive Neural Decoding of Motor Performance in Parkinson's Disease for Personalized Deep Brain Stimulation: Methods

 \subsection{Data availability}

 The analysis was performed using custom Python scripts utilizing algorithms from scipy~\cite{Scipy2020}, statsmodels~\cite{Seabold2010} and mne~\cite{Gramfort2013mne}.
-The analysis code and the full dataset are publicly available via the Radboud Data Repository~\cite{Pernet2019} at https://doi.org/10.34973/dxt6-qn46.
+The full data set and analysis scripts will be publicly available via the Radboud Data Repository at https://doi.org/10.34973/dxt6-qn46\,.